Kremlin war hawks demand more devastating strikes on Ukraine

 “Here comes the response,” RT’s Simonyan tweeted on Monday after the attacks.
 “The Crimean bridge was that very red line from the very beginning.”

-The strongman leader of Chechnya, a Russian region in the North Caucasus, Ramzan Kadyrov said he is now “100% happy” with how the Kremlin’s “special military operation” is going.
-He was among the most ardent proponents of “more drastic measures” in Ukraine, even calling for using low-yield nuclear weapons.
+Ramzan Kadyrov, the strongman leader of Chechnya, a Russian region in the North Caucasus, said he was now “100% happy” with the course of the Kremlin’s “special military operation” in Ukraine.
+Kadyrov was among the most ardent proponents of “more drastic measures,” including the use of low-yield nuclear weapons.

-The Moscow-installed governor of Crimea, Sergei Aksyonov, described the strikes as “good news.”
+The Moscow-installed governor of Crimea, Sergei Aksyonov, described Monday’s strikes as “good news.”

-The cheering by Kremlin supporters, however, came with demands for Putin and the Russian military to keep up the pace and intensity of the attacks and damage inflicted on Ukraine’s infrastructure.
+The cheering by Kremlin supporters came with demands for Putin and the Russian military to keep up the pace and intensity of the attacks and the damage inflicted on Ukraine’s infrastructure.

 “I hope that now the pace of the operation will not slow down,” Aksyonov wrote.

-RT’s top host Anton Krasovsky, after posting a video of himself dancing on a balcony in a cap with a Z on it, said in another Telegram post that the damage to Ukraine’s power lines was “not enough!
+RT’s top host, Anton Krasovsky, posted a video of himself Monday dancing on a balcony in a cap bearing a Z, the symbol that Russian forces painted on military vehicles while invading Ukraine.
+In another Telegram post, he said the damage to Ukraine’s power lines was “not enough!
 Not enough!”

 Another state TV journalist, Andrei Medvedev, called Monday’s attacks “a logical step, which not just the society has long demanded — the military situation demanded a different approach to the hostilities.”

 “And so it happened.
 But does it change much?”
-Medvedev, who works for Russia’s state TV group VGTRK and holds a seat in the Moscow City Council, wrote on Telegram.
+Medvedev, who works for Russia’s state TV group VGTRK and holds a seat on the Moscow City Council, wrote on Telegram.

-Political analyst Stanovaya noted in a Telegram post Monday that “powerful pressures” have been on Putin “to move onto aggressive actions, massive bombings” and that prompted him to act.
+Political analyst Stanovaya said in a Telegram post that Putin had faced “powerful pressures” before Monday’s bombardment “to move onto aggressive actions, massive bombings,” and that prompted the Russian leader to act.

 “As of today, one can say that Putin was persuaded to resort to a more aggressive line.
 And it corresponds with his understanding on the situation.
 But it is a slippery slope — there is no way back,” Stanovaya wrote.